Hamas' top political leader is killed in Iran in strike that risks triggering all-out regional war

 And it could inflame already rising tensions between Israel and Hezbollah, which international diplomats were trying to contain after a weekend rocket attack that killed 12 young people in the Israeli-controlled Golan Heights.

 Israel carried out a rare strike Tuesday evening in the Lebanese capital that it said killed a top Hezbollah commander allegedly behind the rocket strike.
-Hezbollah, which denied any role in the Golan strike, said Wednesday it was searching for the body of Fouad Shukur in the rubble of the building that was hit in a Beirut suburb.
-The strike killed three women and two children, according to the Lebanese Health Ministry.
+Hezbollah, which denied any role in the Golan strike, confirmed the death of Fouad Shukur on Wednesday, saying he was in the building that was hit.
+The strike also killed three women and two children, according to the Lebanese Health Ministry.

-There was no immediate reaction from the White House to Haniyeh’s death.
-A key question was whether Israel told the U.S., its top ally, ahead of time.
+White House national security spokesman John Kirby said there was “no sign that an escalation is imminent” in the Middle East and that a cease-fire agreement for Gaza was still possible.
+He also said the U.S. could not independently confirm reports of what occurred in Tehran.
+A key question is whether Israel told the U.S., its top ally, ahead of time.

+The U.N.
+Security Council held an emergency meeting Wednesday to discuss the strikes, but it appeared unlikely that the council would coalesce around any message.
+The United States, a key ally of Israel, and Russia, which has close ties with Iran, are both council members with veto power.

-A top Hamas official, Khalil al-Hayya, told journalists in Iran that whoever replaces Haniyeh will “follow the same vision” regarding negotiations to end the war — and continue in the same policy of resistance against Israel.
+Khalil al-Hayya, a powerful figure within Hamas who was close to Haniyeh, told journalists in Iran that whoever replaces Haniyeh will “follow the same vision” regarding negotiations to end the war — and continue in the same policy of resistance against Israel.
+Hamas’ main consultative body was expected to meet soon, likely after Haniyeh’s funeral Friday in Qatar, to name a successor.

 U.S. Secretary of Defense Lloyd Austin said he still had hopes for a diplomatic solution on the Israeli-Lebanon border.
 “I don’t think that war is inevitable,” he said.
 “I think there’s always room and opportunity for diplomacy, and I’d like to see parties pursue those opportunities.”